The assumption is that every proud dog owner raises his dog (or dogs) to the best of his knowledge.

 One of the most common things owners can do unintentionally to their dogs, though, is hurt their feelings.
 Even having your dog’s best interest at heart, you can inadvertently affect your relationship with your dog, and that’s certainly not what you wish for!

-In order to avoid all that, here are seven things that can easily hurt your companion’s feelings that you should pay attention to!
+In order to avoid all that, here are fifteen things that can easily hurt your companion’s feelings that you should pay attention to!

 #1 Neglecting Their Needs